Widdershin/rx-undoable/README.md

 ###`undoableScan(stream$, accumulator, seed, undo$, [redo$])`

-Which is equivalent to `stream$.scan(accumulator, seed)`, expect that data is returned in this format:
+Which is equivalent to `stream$.scan(accumulator, seed)`, except that data is returned in this format:

 ```
 {